Wolfram70/IRIS-Systems-Rec-Task/README.md

 Now, whenever there is a push to the master branch, the images are automatically built and pushed to dockerhub.

 ### Screenshot
-This is a screenshot of the job successfully running:
+This is a screenshot of the job successfully running:<br>
 ![Kiku](Screenshots/job1.png)

 ## Fake-Deploy